-■ WORK PLAN -- Corresponds to Section V's Review Criteria 2 (Response) and 4 (Impact) As noted above, describe the activities or steps that will be used to achieve each of the activities proposed during the entire project period in the Methodology section.
+• WORK PLAN -- Corresponds to Section V's Review Criteria 2 (Response) and 4 (Impact) Describe the activities or steps that will be used to achieve each of the activities proposed during the entire project period in the Methodology section.
 Use a timeline that includes each activity and identifies responsible staff.
+The proposal also should acknowledge participation in a learning collaborative to be convened by the ECC and the regular contact with the ECC and the MCHB project officer.
+As appropriate, identify meaningful support and collaboration with key stakeholders in planning, designing and implementing all activities, including development of the application and, further, the extent to which these contributors reflect the cultural, racial, linguistic and geographic diversity of the populations and communities served.

-Applicants must submit a logic model for designing and managing their project.
+Applicants must submit a logic model for designing and managing their project (Attachment 1).
 A logic model is a one-page diagram that presents the conceptual framework for a proposed project and explains the links among program elements.
 While there are many versions of logic models, for the purposes of this announcement the logic model should summarize the connections between the:

-- goals of the project (e.g., objectives, reasons for proposing the intervention, if applicable); - assumptions (e.g., beliefs about how the program will work and is supporting resources; assumptions should be based on research, best practices, and experience); - inputs (e.g., organizational profile, collaborative partners, key staff, budget, other resources); - target population (e.g., the individuals to be served); - activities (e.g., approach, listing key intervention, if applicable); - outputs (e.g., the direct products or deliverables of program activities); and - outcomes (e.g., the results of a program, typically describing a change in people or systems).
+- goals of the project (e.g., objectives, reasons for proposing the intervention, if applicable); - assumptions (e.g., beliefs about how the program will work and is supporting resources; assumptions should be based on research, best practices, and experience.); - inputs (e.g., organizational profile, collaborative partners, key staff, budget, other resources); - target population (e.g., the individuals to be served); - activities (e.g., approach, listing key intervention, if applicable); - outputs (e.g., the direct products or deliverables of program activities); and - outcomes (e.g., the results of a program, typically describing a change in people or systems).